Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If you have an electronic guitar, the professional will also check the electronics.
 The professionals will replace the battery if it needs a new one.
 After, they will likely plug in your guitar to ensure every component works as it should.

 Finally, to finish off the maintenance appointment, the professionals will clean up your guitar.
-They will polish the fretboard and the wood.
+They will polish and clean fretboard and the wood.
 Any debris will come off the instrument, ensuring it is in its cleanest state.
 This process is a good chance for the professionals to look for any wear that may require replacement too.

 How Much Does a Full Guitar Setup Cost?